This refreshing Thai Lemon Iced Tea is naturally sweetened with honey. It is perfect to serve on hot summer days or alongside homemade Thai food.

 While I used Number One Brand mix in this Thai iced tea recipe, I am not too happy with the fact that the ingredients include artificial coloring (that bright orange color you see).
 I have since found an organic Thai Tea mix from Arbor Teas which doesn't use any artificial colors or flavors.
 Yay!

-For a homemade version, use loose leaf black tea or bags and add just a bit of star anise and cardamon + a touch of vanilla extract for steeping.
+For a homemade version, use loose leaf black tea or bags and add just a tiny bit of ground cloves, star anise and cardamon + optionally a touch of vanilla extract for steeping.

 How to Make Thai Lemon Iced Tea